U.A. High School Students: Class 1-A (Izuku Midoriya, Katsuki Bakugo, Shoto Todoroki) | Class 1-B | Students From Other Classes

 - Badass Family: All members of the family are pro heroes, and the generation before had heroes as well.

-- Bizarre Alien Biology: Most of them have a variation of Iida's "Engine" Quirk, giving them combustion engines that protrude out of their body which look mechanical, but is really organic and runs off of fuel produced by his body.
+- Bizarre Human Biology: Most of them have a variation of Iida's "Engine" Quirk, giving them combustion engines that protrude out of their body which look mechanical, but is really organic and runs off of fuel produced by his body.

 Kyotoku Jiro and Mika Jiro